tolnabert/recipes-diligent/tasks.md

 - Figure out which Vite command can build the application to production ready code and try it locally.
 - In which folder the build artifacts are found?
+In the dist folder of the project.
+The HTML file which serves the js file which is the artifact.
+Common Build Artifacts:
+index.html:

+This is the main HTML entry point for your application.
+Vite injects links to the JavaScript and CSS files that are required for the app to run in production.
+JavaScript Files (Bundled and Minified):

+Vite bundles and minifies your React components and other JavaScript files into one or more .js files, typically with hashed filenames to ensure cache-busting.
+These might look something like:

 - How differs the built JS and HTML files from the source files?

+The built (production) JavaScript and HTML files differ significantly from the source (development) files in a Vite-based React project.
+The goal of the build process is to optimize the code for performance, reduce file sizes, and make the application ready for deployment.

 - You can serve the production files with the `npm run preview` command.

 ## 2. Deploy the page to GitHub Pages